 The application period for 2021-2022 articling position is now closed.
 Should you have questions related to articling recruitment, please email Stéphanie Nowak.

 Our 2020-2021 articling student is Laura Simon

-Laura Simon recently completed her JD at Osgoode Hall Law School and finished in the top 3% of her class.
+Laura Simon recently completed her JD at Osgoode Hall Law School.
 Prior to law school, she completed a BA, Honours at the University of Guelph in studio art and political science.
 Following her undergraduate degree, she worked as a practicing artist for 6 years, both independently and as part of an artist collective, VSVSVS.
 Her work has been exhibited locally in Toronto, nationally and internationally.
 Her artwork included ink drawing, clay sculpture and woodworking, large scale installations, performance, and more.
 She supplemented her art career working as an administrator at various organizations.

 During her time at Osgoode Hall Law School, Laura worked as a research assistant to a professor of constitutional law.
 She volunteered for Pro Bono Students Canada (PBSC), completing a placement at the All Saints Drop-In Centre in Toronto.
 In her second year, she did a year-long placement at the Innocence Project followed by the Summer Fellowship Program at Innocence Canada.
 In her final year, she completed the Criminal Law Intensive Program and spent a semester shadowing criminal law judges at the Ontario Court of Justice in Brampton.